Spotify acquires audio detection startup Sonalytic

 Personalization like this becoming a key competitive area for music streaming startups, as the better the apps are at making good recommendations of new or undiscovered tracks, the more likely it is that users will return.
 Spotify has done well in this space, with its “Discover Weekly” and “Daily Mix” playlists, which Apple Music later copied.

 Sonalytic’s founding team consists of Martin Gould, CEO, and Thomas Walther, CTO, according to the company’s AngelList profile.
-John Atherton is listed on LinkedIn as a Director.
+John Atherton is listed on LinkedIn as a Director, as is Benjamin Yarwood, on a business listing website.

+John and Ben worked together at Juno Media, while Thomas and Martin met in Berlin a few years ago, notes a blog post about the founding team’s beginnings.

-The startup itself emerged from Imperial Create Lab, which has an undisclosed stake in its business, according to CrunchBase.
+The startup emerged from Imperial Create Lab, which has an undisclosed stake in its business, according to CrunchBase.

 Patrick Schneider-Sikorsky, a partner at Beast Ventures, also lists the startup as one of his investments.
 However, no funding was publicly announced.

-According to a Q&A with the team posted by Create Lab last year, the startup was inspired to create technology that could aid with the declining revenues in the music business,:
+According to a Q&A with the team posted by Create Lab last year, the startup was inspired to create technology that could aid with the declining revenues in the music business:

 The startup’s early materials also focused on the speed of its “patent-protected” technology – a hint as to why Spotify wanted to own, rather than partner.
 (Here is one such patent attributed to the company.)